"We ship across India and worldwide! 🌍 📦"

 Chamomile

-Chamomile flowers are widely used medicinally to reduce anxiety and improve sleep.
-They have an earthy, slightly sweet flavor and may be used to make tea or other infusions.
+People widely use chamomile flowers medicinally to reduce anxiety and improve sleep.
+They have an earthy, slightly sweet flavor, and you can use them to make tea or other infusions.

 Calendula